samumantha/research-software-engineering/presentation_PDC25.md

 ---

-Part 4 - 20 min
+## Part 4/6 - Documentation - 20 min

-Documentation
 - Where to find more
 - Why?
 - Checklist
 - Comments
-- in code
+- In-code
 - README
-- Growing out of readme
+- Growing out of README

 ---